erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 The way that such passive stabilization with gyroscopes works is as follows:
 The tipping vehicle exerts a torque orthogonal to the gyroscopes momentum and the gimbals axis.
 This causes the gyroscope to precess around the gimbal axis, a movement that in turn causes a reaction torque counter to the tipping motion of the vehicle.
-If the gimbal resists the precession for instance through friction this torque also acts agains the the exciting torque.
+If the gimbal resists the precession for instance through friction this torque also acts agains the exciting torque.

 Low speeds of motors available back then as well as the much simpler solution of adding further wheels or putting a foot on the ground are why gyroscopically stabilized ground vehicles didn't take off.
 There were subsequent attempts at producing gyro cars.